-The Abbe School of Photonics (ASP) is strongly committed to the advancement of highly qualified students and their promotion to early-stage researchers.
-Our doctoral program strongly supports the development of individual science careers in optics and photonics, provides professional course opportunities and contributes to individual skills development.
-A broad academic education at the highest international level within a modern research environment provides a profound, up-to-date knowledge in a many fields - from fundamental sciences and laser physics to material sciences and life sciences.
-State-of-the-art laboratories offer optimum conditions for research at the frontiers of optics and photonics.
+The Abbe School of Photonics (ASP) is committed to the advancement of highly qualified students and their promotion to early-stage researchers.
+Our doctoral program strongly supports the development of individual science careers in optics and photonics, provides professional course opportunities, and contributes to individual skill development.
+A broad academic education at the highest international level and a modern research environment offer profound, up-to-date knowledge in many fields - from fundamental sciences and laser physics to material and life sciences.
+State-of-the-art laboratories provide optimum conditions for research at the frontiers of optics and photonics.
 One important cornerstone of our philosophy is to regard and value our doctoral candidates as scientists in all respects.
 The ASP offers an individually adjusted program to meet each candidate's scientific background and interests.
-This guarantees an optimal level of preparation for a high-profile career in research or industry.
+This guarantees an excellent level of preparation for a high-profile career in research or industry.

 Specialized photonics education units - individual for everybody

-In addition to the regular courses which are part of the ASP program, a variety of special lectures and workshops is given by world-renowned guest professors.
-Our open photonics makerspace at the Lichtwerkstatt Jena is open always open for young people with creativity and some ideas.
-Moreover, Master's degree students (M.Sc.) and doctoral candidates benefit from the close collaboration between ASP and some of the world's leading companies in the field of optics and photonics, e.g. via our local cluster partner OptoNet Jena e.V., including, e.g. ZEISS, ASML, TRUMPF, SCHOTT or JENOPTIK.
+In addition to the regular courses that make up the ASP program, a variety of special lectures and workshops is offered by our world-renowned guest professors.
+Furthermore, our open photonics makerspace at the Lichtwerkstatt Jena always welcomes young, creative people and encourages their ideas.
+Moreover, master's degree students (M.Sc.) and doctoral candidates benefit from the close collaboration between ASP and some of the world's leading companies in the field of optics and photonics via our local cluster partner OptoNet Jena e.V., which includes ZEISS, ASML, TRUMPF, SCHOTT or JENOPTIK, among others.

 Interdisciplinarity and transferable skills

 Interdisciplinarity is an inherent part of our philosophy.
-ASP provides a variety of courses that help students acquire additional knowledge in complementary sciences, as well as essential transferablet skills, e.g. in project management, leadership and developing a scientific career.
-In addition, ASP students fully benefit from the large choice of skill courses offered by FSU Jena's Graduate Academy.
-Further, workshops and courses on the German language, intercultural competences, job application training and good scientific practice are specifically designed to acoomodate our international students quickly to their new scientific and private environment in Jena.
+ASP provides a variety of courses that help students acquire additional knowledge in complementary sciences, as well as essential transferable skills, e.g., project management, leadership, or developing a scientific career.
+ASP students also fully benefit from the large choice of skill courses offered by the University's Graduate Academy.
+In addition, workshops and courses on intercultural competences, the German language, job application training, and good scientific practice are specifically designed to accommodate our international students quickly to their new environment in Jena.